Rio 2016 Olympiad: 2013 - 2016

 During the 2013 World Cup series Jess raced in the women's coxless pair and eight in Sydney finishing 5th and 4th respectively.
 At Eton Dorney she finished 5th in the women's pair and in Lucerne she raced in the women's eight finishing 4th.
 At the World Rowing Championships in Chungju Jess raced in the women's eight finishing 4th overall.

 Jess raced in the women’s eight throughout all four years of the London Olympiad.

 During the 2012 World Cup season the crew won a bronze medal in Belgrade, finished 5th in Lucerne and won bronze again in Munich.
 At the 2012 Olympic Games in London they made the Olympic final, finishing 5th.

-For the 2010 World Cup series the eight won a gold medal in Bled, a silver in Munich and bronze in Lucerne.
+For the 2010 World Cup series the eight won a gold medal in Bled, silver in Munich and bronze in Lucerne.
 Jess also raced in the women's pair, with Alison Knowles in Bled, coming 6th and in Munich with Louisa Reeve taking 9th place.
 At the 2010 World Rowing Championships on New Zealand's Lake Karapiro, Jess and her crewmates came 4th in the women's eight.